Factbox: Republicans vying to take on Obama in 2012

-Republican U.S. presidential contenders meet at Wofford College in Spartanburg, South Carolina on Saturday for another debate in the race for their party's nomination to challenge President Barack Obama in 2012.
+Republican presidential hopefuls meet at Sands Expo Convention Center in Las Vegas on Tuesday for the eighth debate in their race for their party's nomination to challenge President Barack Obama in 2012.

 Here is a look at the candidates: